timskillman/Pi3C/README.md

 <a name="update"></a>
 ## Keep up-to-date

-Keeping up-to-date with the latest code is simple.  n a terminal window navigate to the Pi3C folder,  and type;
+Keeping up-to-date with the latest code is simple.
+In a terminal window navigate to the Pi3C folder,  and type;

 ~~~~
 git pull origin master